pyeventsourcing/eventsourcing/docs/topics/application.rst

 An event-sourced application object combines a domain model with a cohesive mechanism for storing and retrieving domain events.

-The library's :class:`~eventsourcing.application.Application` base class brings together objects from the :doc:`domain </topics/domain>` and :doc:`persistence </topics/persistence>` modules.
+The library's :class:`~eventsourcing.application.Application` object class brings together objects from the :doc:`domain </topics/domain>` and :doc:`persistence </topics/persistence>` modules.
 It can be subclassed to develop event-sourced applications.
 The general idea is to name